62,000 students, school staff in Los Angeles test positive for COVID-19 - NewsBreak

 ( The Hill ) – Roughly 62,000 students and staff in the Los Angeles Unified School District have tested positive for COVID-19 ahead of the district’s return to school on Tuesday.

 As CNN reported , 414,000 test results have been recorded in the district, the nation’s second largest.
-Of those tests, roughly 15 percent have tested positive.
+Of those tests, roughly 15 percent have tested positive.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 This positivity rate is significantly below Los Angeles’s overall positivity rate, which is currently at 22 percent.